RAbraham/mercylog/docs/journey.rst

 2019:
 ^^^^^
 * Read the Bashlog paper.
 They compiled Datalog to Bash Scripts It excited me to bits.
 Bashlog showed amazing performance just using core UNIX software and had a comparable performance to most state of the art Datalog impelmentation.
 I decided to just build a Python wrapper around it.
 Though I was working all day with my startup, I would work on it for 20 mins a day at night before I slept :).
 That was the first iteration of mercylog and it worked!
+* Wrote a DataScript Wrapper in Brython :).
+That was some work but it was fun and it worked!
+The blog article took a month or so to write. lol
+* PyDatalog
+* Bud
+* VMWare DDLog